IdolFest/nw-idolfest-website/src/markdown-pages/events/meet-and-greet-schedule.md

 A﻿ll guests will have at least 1 one-hour meet and greet directly following their main concerts, and will be included in the following schedule.

+﻿﻿Whether the meet and greet is a paid or free meet and greet is at the discretion of each performer.

 # Lobby/Foyer Meet and Greets

 ### ﻿Friday